Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 This extension has been drafted to illustrate some desirable icon features / capabilities:

 - Support for multiple icon folders, allowing the creators of GPX / GPZ files to logically group their icons.
-- Support for anchor points / hot spots, applied to groups of icons via a single definition in the GPX metadata.
 - Support for multiple resolutions of icons, thus catering for different display resolutions and devices.
 - Support for multiple image formats and transparency / alpha channels, such as PNG and SVG.
+- Support for anchor points / hot spots, applied to related icons via a single definition.

 These features should all be confined to the `<metadata>` section of the GPX file, allowing for simple  `<wpt>` / `<trkpt>` / `<rtept>` elements.